European Humanities University: President

 Prof. Anatoli Mikhailov is a scholar in the field of German philosophy, who founded EHU in Minsk in 1992 and served as Rector until September 30, 2014.
 Starting October 2014 Prof. Mikhailov serves as EHU President.

 Rector

-On April 3, 2023, the General Assembly of Part-Owners appointed Professor Krzysztof Rybinski to be the Rector of EHU.
-An accomplished scholar with a Ph.D. in economics from the University of Warsaw, Professor Rybinski is a seasoned academic administrator with more than 20 years of management experience, including three years as Rector of Narxoz University in Almaty, Kazakhstan and five years as Rector of Vistula University in Warsaw, Poland.
+On April 3, 2023, the General Assembly of Part-Owners appointed Professor Krzysztof Rybiński to be the Rector of EHU.
+A scholar with a Ph.D. in economics from the University of Warsaw, Professor Rybinski is a seasoned academic administrator with more than 20 years of management experience, including three years as Rector of Narxoz University in Almaty, Kazakhstan and five years as Rector of Vistula University in Warsaw, Poland.

 Senate

 The Senate is a collegiate academic consulting body, operating on the parity representation basis of the two academic departments of the university.
 According to the Statutes, the Senate is responsible for assessing the quality of studies, research and art activities.
 Chair of the Senate is Prof. Aliaksandr Puptsau.